-Project 1: Wrap with two sound bites, 1:30 in length

-Project 2: Live tweet from an event or meeting

-Project 3: Feature story with min. of 4 sound bites, 2:30 to 3:00 in length

-Project 4: In-depth feature from semester source building, min. of 6 bites, 3:30-4:30 in length
+Project 1: Wrap with two sound bites, 1:30 in length Project 2: Facebook Live Video from an event Project 3: Feature story with min. of 4 sound bites, 3:00 -3:30 in length Project 4: In-depth feature from semester source building, min. of 6 bites, 3:30-4:30 in length

 I try to give you as much time as possible to work on a story which is why I have the pitches due when I do.
-However, I do understand that stories fall through, still for your success please make sure your final pitch is for at least one week prior to your project being due.
+However, I do understand that stories fall through, still for your success, please make sure your final pitch is for at least one week prior to your project being due.
 You can email your pitches ahead of time.
-First one to pitch claims the story.
+First one to pitch, claims the story.